-Confirmation of your Representation: In order to be eligible to view the Information Memorandum or make an investment decision with respect to the securities described herein, investors must not be in the United States ("U.S.") and must not be either a U.S. person or acting for the account or benefit of a U.S. person (within the meaning of Regulation S under the Securities Act).
-The Information Memorandum is being sent at your request and by your acceptance of the e-mail attaching the Information Memorandum and accessing the Information Memorandum, you shall represent to Challenger Life Company Limited (ABN 44 072 486 938) (the "Issuer"), National Australia Bank Limited (ABN 12 004 044 937), UBS AG, Australia Branch (ABN 47 088 129 613) and Westpac Banking Corporation (ABN 33 007 457 141) that you are not in the U.S. or a U.S. person or acting for the account or benefit of a U.S. person, your stated electronic mail address to which this e-mail has been delivered is not located in the U.S. and that you consent to delivery of such Information Memorandum by electronic transmission.
+Confirmation of your Representation: In order to be eligible to view the Information Memorandum or make an investment decision with respect to the securities described herein, investors must not be in the United States ("U.S.") and must not be a U.S. person or acting for the account or benefit of a U.S. person (within the meaning of Regulation S).
+The Information Memorandum is being sent at your request and by your acceptance of the e-mail attaching the Information Memorandum and accessing the Information Memorandum, you shall represent to Challenger Life Company Limited (ABN 44 072 486 938) (the "Issuer"), Barrenjoey Markets Pty Limited (ABN 66 636 976 059), Jarden Australia Pty Ltd (ABN 33 608 611 687), National Australia Bank Limited (ABN 12 004 044 937) and Westpac Banking Corporation (ABN 33 007 457 141) (the "Joint Lead Managers") that you are not in the U.S. or a U.S. person or acting for the account or benefit of a U.S. person, your stated electronic mail address to which this e-mail has been delivered is not located in the U.S. and that you consent to delivery of such Information Memorandum by electronic transmission.